thegrumpys/odop/docs/Help/DesignTypes/spring_oview.md

 Force-Deflection relationships:
-Take a look at the force-deflection diagram in the section titled FD_DIAGRAMS.
+Take a look at the force-deflection diagram in the section titled FORCE-DEFLECTION DIAGRAMS.
 Most of a spring design problem can be stated in terms of those diagrams.
 New users need to understand the diagram and understand the names that ODOP:Spring uses in order to specify a design problem.